Ashford, Folkestone & Romney Marsh

 • Charing

-• Bookmakers Arms 18 High Street Charing TN27 0HU Telephone07885 252001
+• Charing Bar Company 18 High Street Charing TN27 0HU Telephone07885 252001

 • Wagon & Horses Faversham Road Charing TN27 0NR Telephone(01233) 712249

-Traditional Country pub nestling in woodland at the top of the North Downs with a level 1 acre Caravan Club site adjacent approximately 2 miles North East of Charing.
+Traditional country pub nestling in woodland at the top of the North Downs with a level 1 acre Caravan Club site adjacent, approximately 2 miles north east of Charing.
 The bar offers a wide range of locally sourced home cooked meals together with a changing selection of vegetarian meals.

 • Charing Heath